jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

      - Reverse the process to get your BTC back on Ethereum.

     The Third Party is the single point of failure.
 We’ve seen quite a few hacks of these kinds of bridges since these become honeypots for attackers.
 Once the funds are stolen, you can no longer redeem the Wrapped asset 1:1 for the native one.

+[^bypass]: Usually there is a way for users to bypass the sequencer and force a TX / group of txes via the L1 directly.
+[^multipleblocks]: If there are multiple valid blocks for this round, they have a rule that they can execute independently to pick one.
+[^subnet]: subset of validators with one or more common property